 The MySQL server maintains a host cache in memory that contains information about clients: IP address, host name, and error information.

 connections.
 It does not use the cache for TCP connections

-established using a loopback interface address
+established using a loopback interface address (for example,

 for connections established using a Unix socket file, named